 Then there are microneedle patches, also known as non-engineered microarray patches (MAPs), which would be applied to the skin.
 The patch’s surface includes hundreds of tiny medication-infused projections that enter the skin and dissolve.
 They leave behind nanoparticles of ARVs that could work as long-acting treatment or pre-exposure prophylaxis (PrEP).

-Researchers from the University of Liverpool in England and Queen’s University Belfast in Ireland have just been awarded a grant worth the equivalent of about $1.36 million from the British Engineering and Physical Sciences Research Council to develop the microneedle-patch technology.
+Researchers from the University of Liverpool in England and Queen’s University Belfast in Ireland have just been awarded a grant worth the equivalent of about $1.36 million from the Engineering and Physical Sciences Research Council in the United Kindgom to develop the microneedle-patch technology.

 The Liverpool researchers began investigating such nanomedicine in 2009 and have since collaborated with researchers in Africa, Europe, the United Kingdom and the United States.